 Previous GeneCards Identifiers for MTIF2 Gene

 During the initiation of protein biosynthesis, initiation factor-2 (IF-2) promotes the binding of the initiator tRNA to the small subunit of the ribosome in a GTP-dependent manner.
 Prokaryotic IF-2 is a single polypeptide, while eukaryotic cytoplasmic IF-2 (eIF-2) is a trimeric protein.
 Bovine liver mitochondria contain IF-2(mt), an 85-kD monomeric protein that is equivalent to prokaryotic IF-2.
 The predicted 727-amino acid human protein contains a 29-amino acid presequence.
-Human IF-2(mt) shares 32 to 38% amino acid sequence identity with yeast IF-2(mt) and several prokaryotic IF-2s, with the greatest degree of conservation in the G domains of the proteins.
-Two transcript variants encoding the same protein have been found for this gene. [provided by RefSeq, Jul 2008]
+Human IF-2(mt) shares 32 to 38% amino acid sequence identity with yeast IF-2(mt) and several prokaryotic IF-2s, with the greatest degree of conservation in the G domains of the proteins. [provided by RefSeq, Mar 2016]

 GeneCards Summary for MTIF2 Gene

 MTIF2 (Mitochondrial Translational Initiation Factor 2) is a Protein Coding gene.
-Among its related pathways are Organelle biogenesis and maintenance and TNF-alpha/NF-kB Signaling Pathway.
-GO annotations related to this gene include poly(A) RNA binding and GTPase activity.
+Among its related pathways are Mitochondrial translation and Organelle biogenesis and maintenance.
+Gene Ontology (GO) annotations related to this gene include GTPase activity.
+An important paralog of this gene is EIF2S3.

 One of the essential components for the initiation of protein synthesis.
 Protects formylmethionyl-tRNA from spontaneous hydrolysis and promotes its binding to the 30S ribosomal subunits.
 Also involved in the hydrolysis of GTP during the formation of the 70S ribosomal complex.